 REMINISCE is an oldies group specializing in songs primarily from the 50’s and early 60's.
-The group performs both acappella and with music accompaniment.
+The group performs both with musical accompaniment and acappella.
 REMINISCE has evolved from a 5-man vocal group to its current size by combining the unique quality and love of acappella singing with the perfect match of instrumentation resulting in the showmanship and charisma of a live oldies band, one versatile package pleasing a wide variety of audiences.

 REMINISCE was formed as a 5-man vocal group in early 1987 by the coming together of 2 groups from